BankPoolAmsterdam/bankpoolamsterdam.github.io/index.md

 3. If your break is illegal, your opponent may:
    - a. accept the table in position, or;
-   - b. re-rack the balls and break or make you break again.
+   - b. re-rack the balls and break or allow you to break again.

 ## 4. Breaking Subsequent Racks